 Two levels of courses are offered, a lower level for those with a good pass at GCSE, and a higher level course for those with A/S or A level.
-Acceptance on either course will depend on satisfactory performance in the Preliminary Qualifying Test held in 0th Week of Michaelmas Term.
+Acceptance on either course will depend on satisfactory performance in the Preliminary Qualifying Test held in Week 1 of Michaelmas Term (Monday, 5-7pm at the Language Centre).
+Classes at both levels will take place on Mondays, 5-7pm.